juliachu216/516-Project-Website/_posts/2019-11-4-analysis.md

 2. Smooth by moving average method - Define a smooth function

+  Moving average is the simplest smoothing algorithm.
+It simply replaces each point in the signal with the average of m adjacent points, where m is a positive integer called the smooth width.
+You can change the smooth width in the function.

 3. Baseline Correction by polynomial fitting method - Define a baseline correction function

+  Baseline correction aims to eliminate the interference of fluorescence spectra.
+The traditional baseline correction algorithm based on polynomial fitting is simple and easy to implement, but its flexibility is poor due to the uncertain fitting order.

 [Pre-processing python notebook in Jupyter](https://nbviewer.jupyter.org/github/juliachu216/ABE-516X-Project/blob/master/analysis/Pre-process%20data.ipynb)